 Frequently Asked Questions

-What is a spiral curriculum and how does it differ from traditional linear teaching?
+How does spiral curriculum differ from linear teaching?

-A spiral curriculum is an educational approach developed by Jerome Bruner where key topics are revisited multiple times throughout a student's education, with each encounter building on previous understanding and introducing greater complexity.
-Unlike traditional linear teaching that covers a topic once and moves on, the spiral approach returns to core concepts as students' cognitive abilities develop, transforming shallow memorisation into deep understanding.
+A spiral curriculum is an education the basis of prior agreement and increased complexity Unlike traditional linear teaching that covers a topic once and moves on, the spiral approach returns to core concepts as students' cognitive abilities develop, transforming shallow memorisation into deep understanding.

 How can teachers practically create a spiral curriculum across year groups?